anacierdem/ed64/README.md

     node ./node_modules/ed64/loader.js [path to your file]

+On this repository's root;

+    ./loader.js [path to your file]

 You can continue monitoring serial communication after boot by providing `--keep-alive`.

     loader64 [path to your file] --keep-alive